 Types of employee stipends offered by companies

-Compt offers 28 different stipend categories, including the following:
+Employee stipends can cover a wide range of employee expenses.
+Compt offers 30+ different stipend categories, including the following:

 - All-inclusive employee stipends, also known as Lifestyle Spending Accounts (LSAs)